PSAppDeployToolkit/PSAppDeployToolkit-Website/src/guide/Example-Office2013SP1.md

+---
-# Office 2013 SP1 Example
+title: Office 2013 SP1 Example
+isShowComments: false
+---
 ### An advanced Office 2013 SP1 installation with the PowerShell App Deployment Toolkit

 This example is provided as a script with the toolkit, in the “Examples” folder.
 This provides a number of benefits over the standard Microsoft Office Setup Bootstrapper: